maquenneville/Radventure/README.md

 Run the main script in your terminal:

-python your_main_script_name.py
+python BookBuilderTest.py

-Follow the prompts to input your story's genre, target audience, theme, and additional details.
+Follow the prompts to input your story's genre, target audience, theme, setting, additional details and if you'd like a twist.

 The script will create an enhanced prompt, outline, draft, edit, refine and create a photo for the story.
 Your final story will be saved as a .pdf file in the same directory.